DudeOnTheInternet/DnD/content/monsterhunting/MonsterHunting.md

 #### Monster Hunter Keep Layout

-- This particular MHG Branch found its primary residence inside a *not fully explored* ancient keep with a court yard and stable.
+- This particular MHG Branch found its primary residence inside a *not fully explored* ancient keep (known as the Ephemeral Stand in the keep scriptures) with a court yard and stable.
 The reason for why it's not fully explored is due to a mixture of having a small staff, it being mildly haunted, there being collapsed hallways, and the branch manager having a deep seated desire to make money over battling ghosts.
 The ghosts are a mix of hostile and friendly, and I will not go any further than that.
 - Dorms: Part of the keep holds the sleeping chambers that have been converted into dorms for space efficiency.
 - Small Office: A large bed chamber was converted into an office space for the HR person, Branch Head, Assessor, maybe the Drill Sergeant, and HQ Wizard to work in.
 Yes, there are cubicles, but the HQ Wizard's has a door and its top is covered *for reasons*.
 - Armory: Where new gear would be kept if nosey adventuring recruits didn't plan a heist every other week.
 As such, the rampant theft among the branches caused the cooperative to decide armories are to be just landing zones for new gear that is to be dispersed under the discretion of the Branch Manager.